-Before I can provide an estimate, I’ll need to know about your project & your goals:
+Before I can provide my free estimate, I’ll need to know about your goals:

 - What are you looking to find out?

-- Have you done any research to date?
-Are there materials or background you can share?
+- Have you done any research or testing to date?
+Do you have materials or background you can share?

-Get the ball rolling by filling out my quick Project Inquiry Form.
+Get the ball rolling by filling out my quick inquiry form.

 What happens next: